thash/study/README.md

 ## about sicp

-It's special text book, so I've separated it.
+It's a special text book, so I've separated it.

 ~/work/sicp, https://github.com/memerelics/sicp